Where did it all start?

 How am I doing now?

-I am feeling much more relaxed and empowered as I am in control of how I feel and I don’t feel like there’s constantly a dark cloud following me around.
-I have adjusted my diet slightly to try and eat my five a day, as I find this helps bring my overall mood up and gives me a focus to aim for.
+I am feeling much more relaxed and empowered now, as I am in control of how I feel and I don’t feel like there’s constantly a dark cloud following me around.
+I have adjusted my diet slightly to try and eat my five-a-day, as I find this helps bring my overall mood up and gives me a focus to aim for.

 What would I recommend for you?

-- Speak your doctor or a trusted adult about how you’re feeling
+- Speak to your doctor or a trusted adult about how you’re feeling.

 - Try to keep going outside, even if it’s just a short walk, it can really help your mood to lift.

-- Realise that how your feeling won’t last forever and there’s always something to look forward too.
+- Realise that how your feeling won’t last forever and there’s always something to look forward to.

 More help and information on depression

-If you think you might be struggling with depression, have a look at our guide for more information and advice on what you can do to get help.
+Have a look at our guide on depression for more information and advice on what you can do to get help.